Vitamin C Intake Needs

 The "I take 1000 mg at once" approach loses most of the dose to excretion.
 Which SLC23 variant pattern you carry decides whether modest daily intake covers the need or whether spreading whole-food vitamin C across the day actually moves tissue levels.

 Vitamin C Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →